Affordable Firearm Rights Restoration

 The most common reason someone loses their right to possess a firearm is for any felony conviction or misdemeanor domestic violence conviction in Washington or any other state.
 This includes juvenile convictions that may have been expunged and sealed.
 The National Instant Criminal Background Check System (NICS) will show a sealed juvenile conviction even if your local background check does not.

 Another cause of gun rights revocation is a no-contact order or restraining order that prohibits possessing firearms.
 There are many different types of restraining orders, so it is important that you speak with an attorney to see if yours prohibits firearms possession.
-A less common cause of firearms rights revocation is being involuntarily committed to a mental institution.
+Involuntarily committed to a mental institution is a less common cause of firearms rights revocation.

 When your firearms rights have been revoked, they are revoked for life unless they are restored by the court.
 In Washington, the Superior Court is the only court that has jurisdiction to restore your gun rights.